Pustalorc/FrequencyCache/README.md

 # Frequency Cache
-This is a project that creates an extremely easily implementable cache system where the focus on the replacement is trying to keep that which is used frequently and recently in the cache with minor performance impact.
+This is a project that creates a basic cache system where the replacement strategy is keeping elements which are used frequently and are recent in the cache with minimal performance impact.

-To install it, simply get the package from nuget.
+To install this project, please go to [nuget](https://www.nuget.org/packages/Pustalorc.FrequencyCache/).